aburow/ups2mqtt-db/README.md

 - runtime remaining
 - input/output voltage
 - UPS status (online, on battery, charging)
+... and much more for our vendor specific drivers

 and makes them available for:
 - Home Assistant sensors